howsoai/howso-docs/source/index.rst

 ==================

 Whether you are an individual or a large enterprise, AI has likely already impacted your daily life.
 While AI has likely opened up many exciting new opportunities, you have probably heard stories of AI generating "hallucinations" and grossly biased predictions.
-Understandably, you might have a nagging suspicion that the AI available today cannot be trusted.
+You might have a nagging suspicion that the AI available today is unreliable or misleading.
-And because this AI is inherently “black box”, you cannot understand, trust, or control why its decisions were made, the data it used, or its reliability.
+And because it is inherently “black box”, you cannot understand, trust, or control why its decisions were made, the data it used, or its reliability.

 Enter **Howso™**.
 Howso is the result of years of research and innovation to solve the problem of trustworthy AI.
 Howso is rooted in instance-based learning (IBL), so all of its decisions are made directly from the data.
 Howso stores information in memory and makes predictions from the